coachshea/vim-textobj-markdown/README.md

 -----------------

 Textobj-Markdown provides two sets of text objects for dealing with the blocks of text between code blocks `im/am` and `iM/aM`.
-As with the code block text objects, when within a text block, either set of mappings will work on the current text block.
+As with the code fences text objects, when within a text block, either set of mappings will work on the current text block.
 If not within a current text block, the `im/am` mappings will search forward for the next text block and the `iM/aM` mappings will